Follow our Instructions for Use "IFU" for printing our 3D resins.

 - Water and alcohols cannot be used for washing and cleaning water soluble sacrificial 3D printed resins because they dissolve water soluble prints

-- Clean and postcure your water soluble 3D prints with Cleaning Fluid WS1 and Cleaning Fluid WS2 Bio (both are required)
+- Clean and postcure your water soluble 3D prints with our new Cleaning Fluid WS1 Bio.
+It is ultra safe without any hazards or risks

 - Some water soluble sacrificial resins instead of fully dissolving may swell.
-This depends on few kinetic variables beyond 3Dresyns control*
+This depends on few kinetic variables, such as light power and total ewnergy dosage, which are beyond 3Dresyns control*

 - The following washing and cleaning method is automated, cost effective, fast and easy.
 It is recommended for cleaning water soluble prints